Fraunhofer-IIS/RAGonite/btw25-bmw/data/README.md

-The BMW KG release is pending internal clearance.
-Meanwhile, the test questions and evaluation results can already be found in this directory.
+Test questions and evaluation results can be found in this directory.